In Peru, authorities allowed secret burials of virus victims

 The families are appealing the ruling.
 But in the meantime, the graves of Herman Wong and so many others are unmarked.

-When Adriana Wong went to the field the first time, she brought a pink backpack containing dozens of letters she had written to the father she had lost.
+When Andrea Wong went to the field the first time, she brought a pink backpack containing dozens of letters she had written to the father she had lost.

 “I miss the virtual homework a lot, everything of what you taught me,” she read from one of the sheets she ripped from her notebook.
 “Where are you?
 I want to see you and give you a hug.”